HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 The trend of larger page sizes negatively impacting performance, as measured by total blocking time, is evident across both mobile and desktop experiences.
 However, the disparity is particularly significant for mobile users.
 At the 50th percentile, Time to First Byte (TBT) is 53ms for desktop and 1,235ms for mobile—a difference of 1.2 seconds.
 This discrepancy becomes even more pronounced at the 90th percentile, with TBT at 648ms for desktop and a staggering 5,786ms for mobile—a massive 5.1 second difference.

 It is reasonable to conclude that interactivity is one of the worst hit metrics associated with excessive page weight.

+For more data on Core Web Vitals in 2024, visit the [Performance](./performance) chapter.

 ## Conclusion